Octavian's military campaigns in Illyricum

 Fourth war between the Romans and Illyrians (35-33 B.C.)

-Octavian's military campaigns in Illyricum (35-33 B.C.) constitute the first attempt by the future emperor Augustus to occupy the Illyrian area, shortly after achieving a definitive victory over Sextus Pompey and before the final and decisive clash with his fellow triumvir, Mark Antony.
+Octavian (the future emperor Augustus) made his first attempt to occupy the northern Illyrian region (roughly modern Croatia) from 35 B.C. to 33 B.C.
+This conflict came shortly after he achieved a definitive victory over Sextus Pompey in Roman Sicily and before the decisive clash with his fellow triumvir, Mark Antony, in Roman Greece and Ptolemaic Egypt.
+Octavian was wounded in battle during the first conflict.
+However, the triumph for his victories was delayed and celebrated only after the defeat of Mark Antony and Cleopatra.

-In the course of the Illyrian War, Octavian conquered (in addition to some less serious foes) the Iapodes, parts of Pannonia around Segestica/Siscia, as well as the Delmatae.
+In the course of the Illyrian War, Octavian conquered (in addition to some less serious foes) the Iapodes and Delmatae tribes, and parts of Pannonia around Segestica/Siscia.
 However, the majority of the future provinces of Pannonia and Dalmatia were subdued by Tiberius during his Pannonian War (12–9 BC) and Pannonian-Dalmatian Rebellion (AD 6–9).
 These conflicts were initiated by preparations for war against Maroboduus, particularly through the recruitment of soldiers in Illyricum.